rust-lang/cargo/src/doc/src/reference/unstable.md

   - `~/.cargo/git/db/*-shallow`
   - `~/.cargo/git/checkouts/*-shallow`
 * When the unstable feature is on, fetching/cloning a git repository is always a shallow fetch.
 This roughly equals to `git fetch --depth 1` everywhere.
-* Even with the presence of `Cargo.lock` or specifying a commit `{ rev = "…" }`, gitoxide is still smart enough to shallow fetch without unshallowing the existing repository.
-TODO: does this hold for libgit2?
+* Even with the presence of `Cargo.lock` or specifying a commit `{ rev = "…" }`, gitoxide and libgit2 are still smart enough to shallow fetch without unshallowing the existing repository.

 ## script